City Closures and Service Adjustments

 - Customers can set up recurring auto-payments or pay online with a credit card as well.

 If interested in helping others pay their utility bills during this challenging time, learn more about Project Share.
 Call 515-978-5502 with questions or if you are struggling to pay your bill.

-The lobby of the Waukee Public Safety Building is now open on weekdays from 7 a.m. to 4 p.m.
+The lobby of the Waukee Public Safety Building is closed.
 Call 515-978-7998 with questions.
 The Fire Department is still limiting community outreach efforts.
 Firefighter/paramedics are taking extra precautions to avoid exposure to COVID-19.